babelsociety/website/content/manifest/index.md

 ## Waiting Lists

 We may find ourselves in a situation where the demand for a particular good or service is higher than the society can produce.
 Part of the problem is solved through the [budgeting system](#expensive-goods), but the problem remains for requesting substantial resources for research or starting a business.
-To overcome this problem, priority waiting lists will be established based on some factors and possibly [Merits](#merits).
+To overcome this problem, priority waiting lists will be established based on some factors and possibly [Awards](#awards).
 For example, in the event of a pandemic, priority will be given to treating the most affected groups.

 By priority waiting lists we mean a system in which the first one to enqueue will be served, then the second and so on, until the list is exhausted; however, people with higher priority will be placed closer to the top of the list than they normally would.
 This system must be calibrated in such a way that all those enqueued will have their turn within a reasonable delay.